CrowdHailer/eyg/README.md

 Logic programming looks like it starts with even higher abstractions an so might be an even better starting point.

+There is a convergence in language design when hard problems are involved. make the most of it https://www.info.ucl.ac.be/~pvr/flopsPVRarticle.pdf

 ### Facts and Actors (Episodic time model)

 An entity is a timeseries of facts with a common unique identifier.